kastelo/syncthing-synology/docs/sharing.rst

 .. image::
     ignoreperms.png

 It is also a good idea to set up some initial ignore patterns at the same time.
-Synology by default creates a directory ``@aeDir`` that contains some metadata, and depending on your setup also a recycle bin in ``#recycle``.
+Synology by default creates a directory ``@eaDir`` that contains some metadata, and depending on your setup also a recycle bin in ``#recycle`` and a snapshot dir in ``#snapshot``.
 These should generally not be synced and ignoring them at folder creating time will avoid issues down the line:

 .. image::
     syncthing2.png